-Students in the Alternative Meal Program can order from either Carmichael or Dewick for breakfast, lunch, and dinner.
+Students in the Alternative Meal Program can order food prepared for them to take out from either Carmichael or Dewick-MacPhie Dining Centers for all meals.
 The menu format is as follows:

 Eggs to order, a choice of chicken or pork sausage, and a breakfast potato are available.

 Chicken, beef, salmon, egg, tofu, and a variety of beans/legumes are the protein options.
 These can be either sautéed or stir-fried.
 Seasonings for sauté include BBQ rub, Cajun rub, lemon pepper, or salt & pepper.
 Stir-fry options include a vegetable medley with a choice of three (certified gluten-free) sauces: Szechuan, Teriyaki, and Asian BBQ.
 There is also a GF tamari and (soy- and gluten-free) coconut aminos.

 Gluten-free spinach and cheese raviolis (with or without marinara), gluten-free pizza, and gluten-free Amy’s Macaroni & Cheese can also be ordered.

 Whole grains include brown rice (M, W, F) and quinoa (T, TH), and either baked or roasted white or sweet potato.
 Rice pasta is always available, also.